-19. Military Health System.
-Health Related Behavior Surveys for Active Duty Service Members, unpublished data.
+29. Health Related Behavior Surveys for Active Duty Service Members, unpublished data.
 2011.

 Health Related Behavior Survey data for Active Duty Service Members is a Department of Defense Survey used to track health indicators for the military.
 Survey data from 2011 indicate that 18% of respondents reported smoking in the past 30 days.
-Thirty-seven percent indicated that they had smoked in their lifetime, and 19% indicated that they were former smokers.
+Thirsty-seven percent indicated that they had smoked in their lifetime, and 19% indicated that they were former smokers.

-20. Winickoff JP, Hartman L, Minghua LC, Gottlieb M, Nabi-Burza E, DiFranza JR. Retail impact of raising tobacco sales age to 21 years.(report).
+30. Winickoff Jonathan P., Hartman Lester, Minghua L. Chen, et al. Retail impact of raising tobacco sales age to 21 years.(Report).
 The American Journal of Public Health.
 2014;104(11):e18.

-Winickoff et al. cite evidence that: 59% of 18 and 19 year olds have been asked by a younger person to buy cigarettes for them; high-school students are less likely to have social connections with adults over 20 than with 18 to 20 year olds; almost 90% of smokers nationally began smoking before the age of 21; and others have estimated that raising the tobacco sale age to 21 could reduce tobacco use by 55% for 15 to 17 year olds within seven years.
+Winickoff et al. cite evidence that: 59% of 18 and 19 year olds have been asked by a younger person to buy cigarettes for them; high-school students are less likely to have social connections with adults over 20 than with 18 to 20 year olds; almost 90% of smokers nationally began smoking before the age of 21; others have estimated that raising the tobacco sale age to 21 could reduce tobacco use by 55% for 15 to 17 year olds within seven years.
 The authors analyzed 2011 National Health Interview Survey data (n=33,014) in order to determine the proportion of current legal tobacco sales that are made by (or for) 18 to 20 years olds to estimate the potential impact on retailers if the sale age is increased to age 21.
 They make the assumption the law would be universally implemented and enforced.
 These data show that 18 to 20 year olds make up 3.06% of the total adult smoking population and account for 2.12% of cigarette consumption.
-The authors use these figures to estimate that the immediate loss of sales would be about 2% of total cigarette sales nationally.
+The authors use these figures to estimate that if all 18 to 20 year olds stopped smoking following an increase in the purchase age, the maximum amount that sales revenue could decline would be close to 2%.
 Then, assuming that the policy would have a long-term impact on smoking rates of adults in the future (through the aging of this low tobacco-use cohort), this could lead to a gradual reduction in the sale of cigarettes to older adults over time.
 This analysis only made predictions about combustible cigarette sales and not about other tobacco or vaping products.
 The authors also note that no tobacco retailers have gone out of business in Needham Massachusetts since it implemented a tobacco 21 purchase age in 2005.
 This study was funded by the National Institute of Health, National Cancer Institute, National Institute on Drug Abuse, and the Agency on Healthcare Research and Quality.
 The authors note that the funders played no role in the design or execution of the study, analysis of the data, or review and approval of the article.